brunocbarbosa/next_level_week/README.md

 --------

 ## WEB
-The web application is created with React, to create a project using Typescript write in terminal `npx create-react-app web --template=typescript`, don't forget the `--template=typescript`.
+The web application is created with React, to create a project using Typescript write in terminal `npx create-react-app web --template=typescript`, don't forget the `--template=typescript` to work with typescript.

+## DEPENDENCES
+- react-icons
+- react-router-dom
+- leaflet
+- react-leaflet
+- axios

+## LEAFLET
+Is an open source javascript library for mobile-friendly interactive map, to install it just write `npm install leaflet`.
+The official page is `https://leafletjs.com/`.

+## REACT LEAFLET
+With this you can integrate leaflet maps to react to install just write `npm install react-leaflet`.
+The official page is `https://react-leaflet.js.org/`.